selfdriven-foundation/selfdriven-institute/docs/pages/papers/paper-formal-verification-and-the-future-of-selfdriven-systems.md

 This is not philosophy.
 It is mathematics.

-For the selfdriven ecosystem — particularly across identity, governance, orchestration, AI coordination, insurance, and trust infrastructure — formal verification represents one of the most important architectural shifts of the intelligence era.
+For the selfdriven ecosystem — particularly across identity, governance, orchestration, AI coordination, and trust infrastructure — formal verification represents one of the most important architectural shifts of the intelligence era.